Tomorrow, and Tomorrow, and Tomorrow (novel): Plot

 Sadie falls into a deep depression and stops eating and bathing.
 Sam begins visiting her, and eventually convinces her to program a game together with him.
-Sadie moves in with Sam and Marx and they convert the apartment into a game studio called Unfair Games with Marx as their office manager.
+Sadie moves in with Sam and Marx and they convert the apartment into a game studio called Unfair Games with Marx as their producer.
 Sam and Sadie conceptualize Ichigo, an adventure game about a child lost at sea who must find their way back home.
 Struggling to develop a graphics engine, Sam encourages Sadie to ask Dov for his own, and the two resume their affair.
-With Dov acting as a producer, Sadie and Sam complete the game.
-Unfair Games is offered the choice between a lucrative distribution deal that will take away creative control of Ichigo or a more modest offer that gives them more freedom.
-Sam and Marx pressure Sadie into accepting the former so that Sam can afford the expensive amputation of his foot and prosthetic after his latest surgery fails.
+With Dov acting as a producer and equity partner for Ichigo, Sadie and Sam complete the game.
+Unfair Games is offered the choice between a lucrative distribution deal from Opus, a large company, that will take away creative control of Ichigo and require a sequel or a more modest offer that gives them more freedom.
+Sam and Dov pressure Sadie into accepting the former.

 Ichigo becomes a pop culture phenomenon and Sam and Sadie become celebrities, though Sadie bristles at game journalists' sexist assumptions that Sam contributed more to the game and company.
-She and Sam's relationship further deteriorates over the question of whether he had, in essence, prostituted her to Dov in exchange for help with Ichigos graphics.
-Sadie dumps Dov due to his escalating controlling behavior and moves to Los Angeles with Sam and Marx to establish Unfair as a corporate entity and produce a contractually obligated Ichigo sequel.
-Marx and Sadie begin dating, a development which disturbs Sam, who fears they will abandon him if they become a committed couple.
-Marx pressures Sam into forestalling an Ichigo 3 in favor of working on Sadie's dream project, an elaborate RPG called Both Sides that takes place between alternate realities.
-The game is a commercial and critical failure, but the three become motivated to spin off the game's idyllic American suburb of Mapletown into a virtual world called Mapleworld, which proves to be the company's greatest success.
+As Sadie and Dov's relationship progresses, Dov takes more control over Sadie.
+Sadie and Sam's relationship further deteriorates over the question of whether he had, in essence, prostituted her to Dov in exchange for help with Ichigos graphics.
+Sam advertises Ichigo to Opus' demands and Sadie works on the Ichigo sequel.

+Sam wishes to work on an Ichigo 3 in favor of working on Sadie's dream project, an elaborate RPG called Both Sides that takes place between alternate realities.
+Sam, Sadie, and Marx move to Los Angeles to establish Unfair as a corporate entity.
+Sadie uses this opportunity to break up with Dov.
+Both Sides is a commercial and critical failure.
+Over a trip to Japan, Marx and Sadie connect and begin dating, during the trip Marx has a revelation dream to create a spin off to Both Sides' idyllic American suburb of Mapletown into an online RPG called Mapleworld, which proves to be the company's greatest success.
 Sam's jealousy of Sadie and Marx's relationship and Sadie's discomfort with Sam gaining credit for their work further drives a wedge between them.